gwpy/gwsumm/docs/tabs/modes.rst

 In its simplest form, the `Tab` is essentially a blank canvas on which to write whatever you want.
 However, the original mandate for GWSumm was to provide a framework in which to generate automatic summaries of LIGO data, over a given timescale.

-To handle data processing, rather than static HTML generation, each `Tab` has a flavour, based on its relation to any interval in time
+To handle data processing, rather than static HTML generation, each `Tab` has a type, based on its relation to any interval in time

 .. currentmodule:: gwsumm.tabs.core